aristanetworks/chef-eos/README.md

 # eos Cookbook for Arista EOS

 The eos cookbook simplifies management of [Arista](https://www.arista.com/) EOS network devices.
 Arista EOS uses the standard CentOS 32-bit Chef client.
-By including the eos::default recipe in your runlist performs the following actions needed on EOS:
+By including the eos::default recipe in your runlist, it will perform the following actions needed on EOS:
-- Relocate /etc/chef to /petsist/sys/chef with a symlink back to /etci/chef
+- Relocate /etc/chef to /persist/sys/chef with a symlink back to /etc/chef
 - Enable eAPI (‘management api http-commands’) with unix-sockets as the transport in the running-config
 - Adds/enhances several ohai plugins

 # Requirements

-This cookbook is designed and tested with Chef 12 and EOS 4.15.
+This cookbook is designed and tested with Chef 12 and EOS 4.15 and 4.16.
 Other versions are likely to work but are not fully tested at this time.

   - Arista EOS 4.15 or greater